 Commonly pursued majors, minors and certificates

-Both Anthropology and Linguistics students choose to complete minors in areas such as Biology, Business, Folklore and Ethnomusicology, International Studies, Latino Studies, Music Studies, Political Science, Psychology, Religious Studies, or a foreign language.
+Anthropology and Linguistics students choose to complete minors in areas such as Biology, Criminal Jusitce, Folklore and Ethnomusicology, International Studies, Latino Studies, Music Studies, Political Science, Psychology, Religious Studies, or a foreign language.

-You might consider an additional major in the following areas: Computer Science, East Asian Languages and Cultures, English, Folklore and Ethnomusicology, International Studies, Near Eastern Languages and Cultures, Spanish and Portuguese, Slavic and East European Languages and Cultures, Speech and Hearing Sciences.
+You might consider an additional major in the following areas: Computer Science, Criminal Jusitce, East Asian Languages and Cultures, English, Folklore and Ethnomusicology, International Studies, Middle Eastern Languages and Cultures, Spanish and Portuguese, Slavic and East European Languages and Cultures, Speech and Hearing Sciences.

-Potentially relevant certificates are offered by The Media School, the School of Informatics and Computing, and the School of Public and Environmental Affairs.
+Potentially relevant certificates are offered by The Media School, the Luddy School of Informatics, Computing, and Engineering, and the O’Neill School of Public and Environmental Affairs.
 The Liberal Arts and Management Program, offered by the College of Arts and Sciences in cooperation with the Kelley School of Business, may also be of interest.

 - Enhance your major